Borrowing Assets from the Compound Protocol

 - Get the Dai price in ETH using the Open Price Feed.

 - Calculate the per-block interest rate applied to borrows.

 - Get our account’s borrow balance.

 - Repay the borrow in full.

 All of the code for this JS file is available in the borrow example repository.
 Let’s try to execute it.
 From the root directory of the borrow examples repository, run the following command line command.

-If you are still testing locally, remember to run Ganache CLI in the background using the command above before you execute the JSON RPC script.
+If you are still testing locally, remember to run the script that starts up the Hardhat fork node in the background using the command above before you execute the JSON RPC script.